-Today I have a little full-metal keychain light by Fenix.
-It’s the E03R, and it’s a dual emitter red/white light with USB-C charging and an indicating e-switch.
-Read on for some testing and thoughts!
+Here’s the Fenix E03R Keychain flashlight, a dual emitter red/white light with USB-C charging and an indicating e-switch.
+Read on!

 Official Specs and Features